Bijman/srb2bld/README.md

 16. Building Android APKs requires gradlew script and Gradle files in the directory "android" for SRB2 Custom.

-17. For built Flatpak bundles for 32-bit builds (SRB2 Final Demo, SRB2 JTE), you need to install Flatpak "org.freedesktop.Platform.Compat.i386" with command "flatpak --user install org.freedesktop.Platform.Compat.i386".
+17. For built Flatpak bundles for 32-bit builds (SRB2 Final Demo, SRB2 JTE), you need to install Flatpak "org.freedesktop.Platform.Compat.i386" with command `flatpak --user install org.freedesktop.Platform.Compat.i386`.

 18. Sometimes fixup_bundle function, when building and installing bundle for macOS, fails due to missing library, but the path for it exists.
 Recommendation is to completely close terminal, reopen it again and run again srb2bld.
-Other way is to free RAM with "sudo purge".
+Other way is to free RAM with `sudo purge`.

-19. In case of issues of sound with bundled OpenAL32.dll, install OpenAL from https://www.openal.org/downloads or enter winget command "winget install --verbose --interactive --exact --id CreativeTechnology.OpenAL".
+19. In case of issues of sound with bundled OpenAL32.dll, install OpenAL from https://www.openal.org/downloads or enter winget command `winget install --verbose --interactive --exact --id CreativeTechnology.OpenAL`.

 20. For full OpenGL support in SRB2 builds (especially SRB2CB) from Linux distribution with hybrid graphics it is recommended to apply to shell these environment variables:

-    - Proprietary NVIDIA GPU drivers: "export __NV_PRIME_RENDER_OFFLOAD=1" and "export __GLX_VENDOR_LIBRARY_NAME=nvidia",
+    - Proprietary NVIDIA GPU drivers: `export __NV_PRIME_RENDER_OFFLOAD=1` and `export __GLX_VENDOR_LIBRARY_NAME=nvidia`,

-    - AMD, NVIDIA and Intel open source drivers: "export DRI_PRIME=1".
+    - AMD, NVIDIA and Intel open source drivers: `export DRI_PRIME=1`.

 21. In order to compile and install custom SRB2/SRB2Kart/Ring Racers build (assuming it is not a very old one) from local or remote repository, write environment variables in shell's configuration file, like ".bash_profile" or ".zshrc", which are: